We all want (and need) to be more productive throughout the work day. But how do you find a healthy balance between deep focus work and taking breaks?

 Pro tip: Take a 5-10 minute break before you resume your focus sprint.
 This gives your mind time to reset before continuing the next task.

 Once a week, we should all take a moment for personal time.
 This can be a full day or a half day, mid-week, or towards the end of the week.
 Use this day to release stress by doing an activity that takes your mind off of your daily design work.

 Personal days are meant to stimulate the mind and self-reflect.
 Read a book, paint or draw, workout, get a haircut, go shopping, or take a bath.
 We recommend taking a morning off on either Wednesday or Thursday to help split up the workweek.

-When we take breaks, we give our creative minds permission to think freely without force or a fast-approaching deadline.
-It’s also important for our self-esteem, as we all deserve a break to care for ourselves, feel valued, and allow our minds to wander.
+When we take breaks, we give ourselves permission to think freely without force or a fast-approaching deadline.
+This, in turn, unleashes a creative mindset.
+It also improves our self-esteem and helps us feel valued.
 Many of our greatest ideas develop during personal days, including new projects, skill share topics, blog posts, and life goals.

 Give yourself a break!
 You deserve it and having a creative mindset requires it.